genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 }
 ```

-!!! note "Only a single genome assembly"
+!!! warning "Only a single genome assembly"

     Currently, a visualization may have only a single globally configured
     genome.
 Different genomes for different scales (for x and y axes, for